 - Medium absolute error (MAE)

 While users select model considered as the best for their purposes the second step of workflow begins.
 Chosen model is introduced into SearchGrid for optimization of hyperparameters.
 Obtained best hyperparameters are used to train final model which is evaluate and then used to make prediction.

 3/ DATA FORMAT AND PREPARATION

-Uploaded data must have *.csv extension, data in file [data set] need to be constructed as shown in the pictures below.
+Uploaded data must have *.csv, *.xls or *.xlsx extensions, data in file [data set] need to be constructed as shown in the pictures below.